 Susan Hart, MFHT, MFNT

 Susan’s interest in nutrition began when as a chef in 2000 she was asked to cater for special diets and clients with health issues.
 This set a chain of events in motion that culminated in her current role as nutrition coach.
-Susan has delivered healthy eating courses throughout the East Midlands and has a number of private clients.
+Susan has delivered healthy eating courses throughout the East Midlands and has a large number of private clients.

 If just one of up to 50 essential nutrients is missing, vitality, energy and peak athletic performance are just not possible!

 What qualifies Susan to give nutritional advice and coaching?

 As a qualified chef with an *ITEC diploma in diet and nutrition, and having attended training courses in NLP (Neuro Linguistic Programming) and coaching & mentoring Susan is equipped to guide you towards a healthier lifestyle.
 She also uses Cognitive Behavioural Therapy (CBT) tools and techniques to unlock negative thinking patterns

 Having owned her own catering business makes Susan uniquely placed to offer nutritional advice backed by sound knowledge of food combinations and experience of special dietary requirements.
 Added to that her vegan cookery school in West Bridgford is the ideal place to learn new skills

 Susan is a member of the Federation of Holistic Therapists (FHT), the largest and leading professional association for therapists in the UK and Ireland.